code-a1/EasyBan/README.md

 ## Methods

-- checkBan() : You can use this method to check if a user is banned
+- isBanned() : You can use this method to check if a user is banned
 - banUser() : You can use this method to ban a user
 - unbanUser() : You can use this method to unBan a user